voxel51/fiftyone/docs/source/teams/data_lens.rst

     # Transform sample data from BigQuery format to FiftyOne
     samples.append(self.convert_to_sample(row))

-Here we are converting our sample data from its storage format to a :class:`FiftyOne Sample <fiftyone.core.sample.Sample>`.
-This is where we will add features to our samples, such as :class:`labels <fiftyone.core.labels.Label>` or :class:`detections <fiftyone.core.labels.Detections>` by leveraging the FiftyOne SDK.
+Here we are converting our sample data from its storage format to a FiftyOne :class:`Sample <fiftyone.core.sample.Sample>`.
+This is where we'll add features to our samples, such as :ref:`labels <using-labels>`.

 As we can see from this example, we can make our Data Lens search experience as powerful as it needs to be.
 We can leverage internal libraries and services,